How to care for your chickens when you're on vacation: 7 simple steps.

 • Neighbour: It's easy to discount neighbours, but if you explain what they'll be getting in return – delicious, healthy fresh eggs and some stress relief as they watch your chickens go about their daily business – you may be surprised by their enthusiasm.

 • House-sitter: A lot of people would worry about a complete stranger coming into their home, but we've used house-sitting services a couple of times and have made life-long friends as a result.
-Advertise locally, or look at a commercial scheme like Trusted House-Sitters (which is what we've used).
-Just be careful about who you pick, and make sure you "interview" them before accepting their offer.

-Step 7: Download my free checklist.
+Step 7: Download my free chicken sitter checklist.

 Ideally, you need to walk them through the tasks before you leave and in addition, speak to them about how to...

-• Check the flock visually for any problems that might be brewing
+• check the flock visually for any problems that might be brewing

-• Understand how you keep predators from your run, and how to be alert to signs of any potential danger.
+• understand how you keep predators from your run, and how to be alert to signs of any potential danger.

 And finally...